Best Of19 min read

 Linode

-Linode was acquired by Akamai in 2022, and by 2026, the integration has matured into something genuinely compelling — especially for businesses that care about enterprise SLAs and network quality.
-Akamai's backbone is one of the world's largest CDN networks, and Linode now benefits from that infrastructure.
-Latency and uptime have been consistently excellent in benchmarks.
+Akamai acquired Linode in 2022, and by 2026, that integration has turned into something genuinely valuable — especially if your business depends on solid uptime and network performance.
+Akamai's backbone is one of the world's largest CDN networks, and Linode now taps into that infrastructure.
+Latency and uptime have been consistently excellent in real-world benchmarks.

-Fun fact: Akamai handles somewhere around 15-30% of all global web traffic on any given day.
-That's the network your VPS now sits behind when you choose Linode.
-Their Dedicated CPU instances are particularly strong for CPU-intensive workloads — machine learning preprocessing, video transcoding, heavy database operations.
-Pricing is competitive, the documentation has always been thorough, and support (even on lower tiers) tends to be faster than what DigitalOcean offers at equivalent price points.
-The rebrand to "Akamai Cloud Computing" is still ongoing, but the Linode interface remains largely intact and familiar.
+Worth noting: Akamai handles roughly 15-30% of global web traffic on any given day.
+Your VPS sits behind that network when you pick Linode.
+Their Dedicated CPU instances excel at CPU-intensive work — machine learning, video transcoding, heavy database operations.
+Pricing is competitive, the documentation is thorough, and support (even on lower tiers) tends to respond faster than DigitalOcean's at equivalent price points.
+The rebrand to "Akamai Cloud Computing" is still rolling out, but the Linode interface you know is mostly unchanged.

 Key Features: